-"What made us want to invest the money in the CivaCommand system was the new technology that came with it, and would continue to come with it down the road as we evaluate the performance of not only our equipment, but our people," says Petrosky.
-"CivaCommand allows us to step up our game; we like to think we're a different breed in the trucking world and that we're not afraid to try new technology and pieces.
+"What made us want to invest the money in the CivaCommand system was the new technology that came with it, and would continue to come with it down the road as we evaluate the performance of not only our equipment, but our people," said Petrosky.
+"CivaCommand from Civacon allows us to step up our game; we like to think we're a different breed in the trucking world and that we're not afraid to try new technology and pieces.
 We focus on technologies that create efficiencies, and the CivaCommand fits right into that mindset."